Living with other students can be an exciting part of studying at university, however there are some important points to know and be aware of.

 - If there is anything you think is unusual or strange happening on campus, call the Security Lodge.
 Always call them if you are unsure.

-Senior Residents are current UEA students who are your first point of contact for matters related to life in residences.
+Wardens are current UEA students who are your first point of contact for matters related to life in residences.
 They can provide help and support, especially during out-of-office hours.
-Whether there is a problem in your flat or with flatmates, or you need some help, SRs are there.
-Find out more and how to contact your SR here https://portal.uea.ac.uk/student-support-service/life-in-residences/senior-residents
+Whether there is a problem in your flat or with flatmates, or you need some help, Wardens are there.
+Find out more and how to contact your Warden here https://portal.uea.ac.uk/student-support-service/life-in-residences/wardens

 Safety and Security